mtynior/ColorizeSwift/README.md

 #### CocoaPods

-##### From version `1.5` Colorize does not support CocoaPods!
+#### From version `1.5` ColorizeSwift does not support CocoaPods!
 Please user SPM or add `ColorizeSwift.swift` file  manually to your project.
-If you use CocoaPods, you can still use version `1.3`.  **At the moment, latest version 1.5 and 1.3 have the same functionality!**
+If you use CocoaPods, you can still use version `1.2`.  **At the moment, latest version, `1.5`, only removed support for CocoaPods and have the same functionality as `1.2`, but it might change in the future.

 You can use [CocoaPods](http://cocoapods.org/) to install `ColorizeSwift` by adding it to your `Podfile`: